 upgrade their in-game "class/rank" by completing challenges.
 Aside from

-that it's gone, I definitely miss Quest Mode from past VF titles (along
+That said, II definitely miss Quest Mode from past VF titles (along

 with "prize matches" where you can obtain new customization goodies).